-General science and technology is a subject that is equally important as other subjects for the UPSC civil services exam.
-Every year about 25 – 30 questions are asked from this section in the UPSC prelims of the IAS exams.
+General Science and Technology is a subject that is equally important as other subjects for the UPSC civil services exam.
+Every year about 10-15 questions are asked from this section in the UPSC prelims of the IAS exams.
 So, you can assess the importance of this section.
-Generally, students from science or engineering backgrounds find this section easy, but others with a humanities background find this section a bit tough.
-It need not be if you follow some strategies.
-This article talks about how to go about preparing for the general science section of the USPC civil services prelims.
+Generally, students from science or engineering backgrounds will find this section easy, while others who are from the non-science background may find this section a bit tough.
+That may not be the case, if you follow some strategies.
+This article talks about how to go about preparing for the CSE Paper 1 General Science.

 This section can be classified into four: